Configuring a wifi access point on ubuntu server with netplan

 wifi-security.proto: "rsn"

-Applying your new AP config
+Applying the new AP config

 sudo netplan apply